 low suspicion of Wernicke encephalopathy or mimics: at high risk for Wernicke encephalopathy

 poor dietary intake and/or chronic alcoholism: at risk for Wernicke encephalopathy

 Department of Neurology

 Johns Hopkins Hospital

-AM declares that he has no competing interests.
+AP declares that he has no competing interests.

 Use of this content is subject to our disclaimer